VijayMTech/ChatWise-Android-Task/README.md

 ## Backend Java Code
 1) **Product.java**
       - **Code Functionality**
-      --> The Product class is a model representing the essential details of a product in the ProductDetails Android application.
+           - The Product class is a model representing the essential details of a product in the ProductDetails Android application.
-      --> It includes various attributes like  id, title, description, category, price, discountPercentage, rating, images, thumbnail, stock, brand etcc.
+           - It includes various attributes like  id, title, description, category, price, discountPercentage, rating, images, thumbnail, stock, brand etc.
-      --> The class provides getters and setters for each attribute, enabling easy data manipulation and retrieval within the application.
+           - The class provides getters and setters for each attribute, enabling easy data manipulation and retrieval within the application.
-      --> This class is integral for managing and displaying product information across different screens of the app.
+           - This class is integral for managing and displaying product information across different screens of the app.